 2.9.
-We require Network Licensee to work collaboratively to develop this website into a Learning Portal so that the following content is available, as a minimum, from 1 October 2013:
+We require Network Licensee to work collaboratively to develop this portal so that the following content is available by 1 October 2013:

-• A link to the Screening Submission and Full Submission Pro-formas published on Ofgem's website;

-- The six monthly Project Progress Reports (PPR) for each NIC Project; - Links to the Customer Engagement Plan for each NIC Project, if applicable;11 - The Close Down Report for each Project (once a Project has finished).
+- A link to the screening and full submission document published on Ofgem's website; and - The six monthly Project Progress Report for each NIC Project and - The Close Down Report for each Project.

 2.10.
-Network Licensee must ensure the latest PPR has been published, all previous PPRs are accessible and links published on the portal are up to date at all times.
+We require the Network Licensee to ensure the Project details published on the portal is up to date at all times.